aer0ss/aerofs/docs/engineering/references/aerofs-services.md

 The XMPP server runs with a certificate signed by the

-ejabberd requires that you authenticate users in some manner, but we don't care about authenticating users on jabber, so we have a script `/etc/ejabberd/auth_all` (source: `puppetmaster/modules/ejabberd/files/auth_all`) which
+ejabberd requires that you authenticate users in some manner, but we don't care about authenticating users on jabber, so we have a script `/etc/ejabberd/auth_all` which

 ### Channels